The Ultimate Guide to Driving in the UK

 • Roundabouts: Roundabouts are common in the UK, and the traffic on the roundabout has the right of way.
 Always yield to traffic coming from your right.

-• Speed Limits: Speed limits are displayed in miles per hour (mph), not kilometers per hour (km/h).
+• Speed Limits: Speed limits are displayed in miles per hour (mph), not kilometres per hour (km/h).
 Be sure to watch the signs to avoid speeding fines.

 The Importance of Insurance